Microbial community and hemorrhoids

 Potential benefits from a functional perspective

 Fermented foods already bring microbially pre-processed structures.
-In combination with an adapted diet, they can help ensure that stools are more evenly formed and easier to evacuate.
-A stable stool consistency reduces the mechanical strain on the rectum and can thus indirectly alleviate irritation.
+In combination with an adapted diet, they can help ensure that stool is more evenly formed and easier to evacuate.
+A stable stool consistency reduces the mechanical strain on the rectum and can thus indirectly alleviate irritation conditions.

 In addition, fermented foods influence the gut environment, which affects the rectum.
-A more balanced environment can make the mucous membrane less susceptible to friction, moisture, and chemical stimuli.
+A more balanced environment can make the mucosa less susceptible to friction, moisture, and chemical irritants.

 Possible challenges with a sensitive rectum

 At the same time, fermented foods contain organic acids and active metabolic products that can be perceived as irritating by sensitive individuals.
-In particular, heavily fermented products or larger quantities can lead to increased bowel urgency, softer stools, or a burning sensation in the rectum for some affected people.
+Especially strongly fermented products or larger quantities can lead to increased urge to defecate, softer stool, or a burning sensation in the rectum in some affected persons.

-A sensitive rectum usually does not react to the food itself, but to the changed stool consistency or evacuation frequency.
+A sensitive rectum usually does not react to the food itself, but to the changed stool consistency or frequency of evacuation.

-For a sensitive rectum, fermented foods should therefore be introduced slowly, in small amounts, and well distributed throughout daily life.
-Mildly fermented varieties are often better tolerated than strongly matured products.
+With a sensitive rectum, fermented foods should therefore be introduced slowly, in small amounts, and well distributed throughout daily life.
+Mildly fermented varieties are often better tolerated than heavily matured products.
 Careful self-observation is important to recognize how bowel movements and rectal sensation develop.

 Fermented foods are not a treatment for rectal complaints.
 However, they can – if individually well tolerated – be part of a diet that functionally relieves the rectum by contributing to more stable stool conditions.